AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

   do
     <sequence_of_statements>
-  and [if <condition>] then terminate with
+  and [if <condition>] then at exit
     <sequence_of_statements>
-  end do;
+  end exit;

-(Author's note: One reason, I chose for "and then" is to hint at the intended semantic that, if an exception is raised, the deferred sequence of statements will not be considered.
-Similarly, "terminate with" was chosen, because it was the combination of keywords closest to the meaning of "at the end" that I could come up with.)
+(Author's note: One reason, I chose for "and [...] then" is to hint at the intended semantic that, if an exception is raised, the deferred sequence of statements will not be considered.
+Similarly, "at exit" was chosen, because it was the combination of keywords closest to the meaning of "at the end" that I could come up with.
+An earlier version used "terminate with" instead, but after some consideration, choosing "exit" instead of the rather morbid "terminate" conveys more of the intended meaning (i.e. "do stuff when you exit this block of code").
+To C-programmers, "at exit" may even sound familiar and has a quite similar meaning.
+After all, "atexit()" is a function to register some final actions to be taken when the process finishes.
+Now, I also chose for "end exit" as block terminator instead of "end do" - which was rather stupid, anyway - so instead of "deferred execution" we could call this thing an "extended exit statement".
+I also considered "and [if <condition>] then when exit ...", but to me it doesn't sound right, the combination of "then when" looks awful.)

 Example: